marcowhite/diploma_code/README.md

   - Change your answers after compltion
 - Get user answers for your poll in stats menu

 Some of the features like poll editing after creation were left behind to maintain data integrity.
-Perhaps in future updates those shortcomings may desappear.
+Perhaps in future updates those shortcomings may disappear.
 ## To launch the rocket add .env with:
 ```
 ADMINS=admin_id